OpenNMT/OpenNMT-py/docs/source/FAQ.md

 ```

 **Notes**
+- Set `-n_src_feats` to be the number of source features per token.
+- `-src_feats_defaults` option can be used to provide default values for features.
+This can be really useful when mixing task specific data (with features) with general data which has not been annotated.
 - `FeatInferTransform` transform is required in order to ensure the functionality.
 - Not possible to do shared embeddings (at least with `feat_merge: concat` method)
-- `-src_feats_defaults` option can be used to provide default values for features.
-This can be really useful when mixing task specific data (with features) with general data which has not been annotated.

 Sample config file: